tolkit/fpma/README.md

 ## Testing

-In the case of the apple mitochondrial genome, we see absence of the following genes:
+In the case of the crab apple mitochondrial genome, we see absence of the following genes:

 - rpl2 (present at a higher E-value than 0.001)
 - rpl6 (absent in angiosperms)